JRDMIII/procedural-animation/README.md

     <p><em>Figure 9: Leg anchor idea</em></p>
 </div>

 What we do here is calculate the intersection of the two circles around the 2 skeletal dots.
-We would need to figure out which intersection to pick (as there are 2 when circles intersect unless it is tangential) but in this simulation ants are going to be symmetrical meaning i can just use both interestions to create 2 anchor points in one!
+We would need to figure out which intersection to pick (as there are 2 when circles intersect unless it is tangential) but in this simulation ants are going to be symmetrical meaning I can just use both interestions to create 2 anchor points in one!

 <div align="center">
     <img src="./assets/two_leg_anchor.png" width="600" />